 Marriage Is Good

 By all means, don’t get me wrong; I am not against marriage.
 I love marriage!
-I believe in happiness and marriage However, it is not like Muriel thought.
+I believe in happiness and intimacy.
+However, it is not like Muriel thought.
 That all you need is the wedding and the white dress and all your problems will be solved.
 No, your partner cannot fix you by getting married to you.
 And, you cannot fix him by getting married to him.
-Things will not magically disappear from the radar because the deal has been sealed with an elaborate wedding.
+Things will not magically disappear from the radar because you sealed the deal with an elaborate wedding.

 Muriel found out the hard way.
 She got married for sh…s and giggles.
 She thought getting married was the answer to all of her life’s dilemmas.
 She ended up getting divorced just as quickly as she got married.
 And all that was left was a plastic Hallmark photo album, made in China, and a couple of small press photos from Sidney media.
 Her dad was an Australian politician.